g45t345rt/DERO-SC-Standards/README.md

 # DERO NFT Standards

-Two types of NFT standards with each their own strength.
+Two types of NFT standards with each their own pros/cons.
 Choose one that best fits your need.

-## G45-NFT
+## G45-AT

-A real private/public DERO NFT Asset Token.
+A real private/public DERO Asset Token.
-The SCID is the NFT token unique hash and the balance represent prints/supply usually 1.
+The SCID is the token unique hash and the balance represent owners/prints/supply usually 1 for a NFT.
-This NFT Standard uses multiple Smart Contracts to match NFT within a collection.
+The Standard uses multiple Smart Contracts to match nfts within a collection.

 ## T345-NFT